matthewjmiller/mattmiller/CV.md

 ### Books

-*Leaves of Healing: A Year in the Garden.* Forthcoming from Belle Point Press in 2024.
+*Leaves of Healing: A Year in the Garden.* Forthcoming from Belle Point Press in November 2024.

 ### Essays